Tired of Being Sorry

 "Tired of Being Sorry" is a song written by American singer-songwriter Scott Thomas for his band, Ringside.
-Singer Enrique Iglesias' cover of the song was released as the second international single from his album Insomniac (2008) and achieved success in several European countries where it was a top ten hit.
-In 2008, the song was re-recorded as a bilingual duet with the French singer Nâdiya under the title "Tired of Being Sorry (Laisse le destin l'emporter)" and became a hit, particularly in France and Wallonia.
+It was a big radio hit in Poland in 2005.
+Spanish singer Enrique Iglesias later covered the song and released it as the second international single from his album Insomniac (2008).
+This version achieved success in several European countries, where it was a top-10 hit.
+In 2008, the song was re-recorded as a bilingual duet with French singer Nâdiya under the title "Tired of Being Sorry (Laisse le destin l'emporter)" and became a hit in French-speaking regions.

 Enrique Iglesias version

 Background

-The Iglesias song is a cover of indie pop band Ringside's song of the same name.
-Scott Thomas, Ringside's songwriter and lead vocalist, produced Iglesias's version.
+The Enrique Iglesias version of "Tired of Being Sorry" was produced by Scott Thomas, Ringside's songwriter and lead vocalist.
 Iglesias's version is essentially the same, although he uses stronger synth pop elements than in the original, and the line "Chandler and Van Nuys" has been changed to "Eighth and Ocean Drive", exchanging an intersection in Los Angeles to an intersection in Miami, where Iglesias is based.
 Some fans have noted that Iglesias's recorded version sounds more similar to how Ringside plays the song in concert.

 Iglesias first performed the song on his For the Fans tour and was invited by Scott Thomas to give an impromptu performance of the song during Ringside's concert at The Roxy Theatre.